-3.1.
-The IJB's approved Annual Governance Statement for 2015/16 confirmed that it had adopted governance arrangements that were consistent with the principles of CIPFA's and the Society of Local Authority Chief Executives' (SOLACE) framework 'Delivering Good

-Governance in Local Government: Framework' and the Statement explained how the IJB complied with the Framework and also met the Code of Practice on Local Authority Accounting in the UK.
+- 3.1.
+Within the 2015/16 Annual Governance Statement, the IJB confirmed that it had adopted governance arrangements that were consistent with the principles of CIPFA's and the Society of Local Authority Chief Executives' (SOLACE) framework 'Delivering Good Governance in Local Government: Framework' and the Statement explained how the IJB complied with the Framework and also met the Code of Practice on Local Authority Accounting in the UK. - 3.2.

-3.2.
 While the Framework is written in a Local Authority context, most of the principles are applicable to the IJB, particularly as legislation recognises IJBs as a local government body under Part VII of the Local Government (Scotland) Act 1973, and therefore subject to the Local Authority Accounting Code of Practice.